fortrabbit/docs/3.craft/index.md

 ---
-reviewed:         2023-07-08 19:36:29
-title:            Craft CMS
+title:            Hello Craft CMS
 naviTitle:        Craft CMS
 excerpt:          a flexible, user-friendly CMS
-lead:             "Craft is the CMS you and your clients will love.
+lead:             "The CMS you and your clients will love.
 We love it too.
 Our aim is to help you — the developer — to successfully develop and deploy Craft here."
 navigation:       false
 sidebar:          craft
 head: